develosi/crossfit-oxford/README.md

 - My teacher Philip for his advice and patience with me. : )

-- Other students in my class that have been generous enough to give tips and advice.
+- Other the fellow students in my class that have been generous with plenty of tips and advice.